Sonora27/pneumonia_image_classification/readme.md

 ## Repository Structure

-pngs - folder that contains visualizations that were utilized in our analysis
+[pngs](https://github.com/Sonora27/pneumonia_image_classification/tree/master/PNG) - folder that contains visualizations that were utilized in our analysis

-CNN_modeling_v1.ipynb - jupyter notebook that contains EDA and initial models
+[CNN_modeling_v1.ipynb](https://github.com/Sonora27/pneumonia_image_classification/blob/master/CNN_modelling_v1.ipynb) - jupyter notebook that contains EDA and initial models

-AdamW_modeling.ipynb - jupyter notebook that contains AdamW models as well as post model analysis
+[AdamW_modeling.ipynb](https://github.com/Sonora27/pneumonia_image_classification/blob/master/AdamW_modeling.ipynb) - jupyter notebook that contains AdamW models as well as post model analysis

-presentation.pdf - contains pdf version of project presentation
+[presentation.pdf](https://github.com/Sonora27/pneumonia_image_classification/blob/master/Presentation.pdf) - contains pdf version of project presentation

 README.md

 ## Data

 To construct our pneumonia detection system, we utilized a dataset from Kaggle that contained 5,856 images.
+The original Chest X-ray images were selected from pediatric patients of 1-5 years old from Guangzhou Women and Children’s Medical Center, Guangzhou.
+All chest X-ray imaging was performed as part of patients’ routine clinical care.

 There was a significant class imbalance that we had to deal with as we had 3 times as many images that showed pneumonia in comparison to the healthy images:

 <img src="https://raw.githubusercontent.com/Sonora27/pneumonia_image_classification/master/PNG/pneumonia_imbalance.png">